jbmitch/transit-gateway/connecting-vpcs.md

 You can now choose and configure the specific network connections that you want to add to your transit gateway:
 1. From the list, select the **VPC** network connection type.
 2. Select your region from the list.
-This list contains regions that are local to the Transit Gateway location you specified.
+This list contains regions that are local to the transit gateway location you specified.
 3. Select an available connection to connect to the transit gateway.
 4. Name the network connection, or leave the name blank and the VPC name is used.